ajeetraina/dhi-sample-demos/tempo/guides/guides.md

 $ curl http://localhost:3200/ready
 ```

 A successful response returns `ready`.
+Note that the ingester requires approximately 15 seconds to warm up after
+starting.
+During this period, the `/ready` endpoint returns a "not ready" status, which is expected behavior.

 ### Deploy Tempo with Grafana for trace visualization